realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

 OSMnx returns a `MultiDiGraph`, which is a directed graph where edges can have multiple attributes, some of which are lists rather than scalars.
 In the OSM data model, a single road segment can carry multiple OSM tag values when the underlying data are ambiguous or inconsistent.

-Before loading into Neo4j, we need to clean three things:
+Before loading into Aura, we need to clean three things:

 1. **List-valued properties.** The `osmid`, `name`, `highway` and `maxspeed` fields can be Python lists rather than single values.
 We take the first element in each case: